My Life Story

-At about the time we moved to Guildford I obtained my first Deputy Headship.
-It was in Reading and this involved a lot of driving.
+At about the time we moved to Guildford and I obtained my first Deputy Headship in Reading.
+This involved a lot of driving.
 During this time we took a party of pupils to Romania and Malta.
 Sara continued at Guildford High School eventually having to travel to school by car (she learn't to drive) and train as we moved to Winchester.
 Why?
 By this time not only had I gained my second (and last) deputy headship in Purbrook Hampshire but Maureen was appointed Deputy Head at The Clere School near Newbury.

 Around 1988 we moved to Hart's Cottage near Wimbourne, Dorset.
 Maureen had obtained a Headship of a large Comprehensive school in Bournemouth.
 Sara and Tim were married in 1991.
 I continued to drive to Purbrook, Potsmouth, each day until I retired in 1993.
 We had by then moved to Poole.
 At this time Maureen became ill with Breast Cancer.
 During the next ten years despite several major cancer operations we managed to enjoy holidays to South Africa, New Zealand, the Baltic capitals and Greece.
 Maureen died in 2004.

 I downsized my property in Poole and moved to Great Kingshill to be nearer to Sara and Tim in 2004.
 Here I have enjoyed many holidays around the world.
 Details of these can be found at www.robs-journeys.uk